Intro: Plastic Smoothie - DIY Plastic Recycling

 Plastic Smoothie is a collaborative project with a very simple goal: giving plastic waste a new life.

-Plastic Smoothie started as a personal experiment related to digital fabrication and 3D printing, and it has been partly developed in TecnoLab La Rueca Asociación with the help of some Patreon supporters and some very creative contributors.
+Plastic Smoothie started as a personal experiment related to digital fabrication and 3D printing, and it has been partly developed in TecnoLab La Rueca Asociación during my free time with the help of some Patreon supporters and some very creative contributors.

 - Affordable: we are trying to use electrical appliances for most of the project due to the reduced cost and availability.

 - Accessible: the machines should be easily found in stores or online and their use shouldn’t be difficult.

 - Open: this project is shared under a Creative Commons license and anyone can be part of it.

 We’ve divided the project into different stages to be sure we stay the course and have clear goals:

 - Stage 1: simple melting process and 2D models

 - Stage 2: silicone molds and plastic testing